baoo694/hoctienghan/README.md

    b.
 Go to SQL Editor and run the SQL from `supabase-schema.sql` (or copy the entire content of the file)

    This will create two tables:
-   - `word_cache`: Stores all looked-up words to avoid calling Gemini API again
+   - `word_cache`: Stores all looked-up words to avoid calling Groq API again
    - `saved_words`: Stores words that users want to learn

    c.
 Get your Supabase URL and Anon Key from Project Settings > API